BrianaNzivu/blog/README.md

 getData();
 ```
-Now let's create a `getData` method outside the `onCreate method.` The `getData` method is the most significant task.
+Now let's create a `getData` method outside the `onCreate` method.
+The `getData` method is the most significant task.
 This is because it contains the code that will fetch data from the API to be used in our app.

 Now let us create a `getData` method outside the `onCreate` method.
 The `getData` method is the most significant task because it contains the code that will fetch data from the API to be used in our app.
 In the `getData` method, create a `StringRequest` and assign the NovelCOVID API Url (https://corona.lmao.ninja/v2/all) to a `String`.
-We are using the `StringReques`t because we want to return information in `String` form.
+We are using the `StringRequest` because we want to return information in `String` form.

 **Note: It is a good practice to test run test requests to ensure an API contains the information required.
-Platforms such as [Postman](https://www.postman.com/)can be used to do this.**
+Platforms such as [Postman](https://www.postman.com/) can be used to do this.**

 Next, we will create a `ResponseListener`, which will contain an `onResponse` method.
 In the `onResponse` method, we will create a `JSONObject` class.
 This class will pass the API data and then set the data from API to the respective views.
 **Note: This should be done within a try block.
 The parameters inside the getString()should be the same as the name given in the JSON format.**